 Looking to have more fun in the water and enhance your scuba diving experience?
 Then you should consider using a Yamaha sea scooter.
-They are a reputable brand known for their high-quality products, and their sea scooters are worth checking out.
+They are a reputable brand known for their high-quality products, and their diver propulsion vehicles are worth checking out.
 Below, we have reviewed their selection of sea scooters to help you find one that will meet your diving needs.

 Top Yamaha Underwater Sea Scooters Review

 - YAMAHA SEAL SCOOTER - Designed for family fun in the pool, packs a thrust speed of up to 2mph / 3.
 2km/h, rated for 15ft / 4.
 6m running depths with a...

 - SAFETY FEATURES – Include an auto shutoff, dual-trigger control, caged propeller casing the Seal is a must for every child, or child at heart

 - WATERPROOF – Construction, positive buoyancy, meaning the Seal Scooter will float, total weight 12 lbs.
 Scooter size: 11.
 25x 11.
 25 x 19 inch

 - Battery Life: 90 minutes

 The Yamaha Seal is a family-friendly scooter that can be even used by children 8 years of age and older.
 Since it was designed with kids in mind, Yamaha made the Seal compact and lightweight.
 It is small enough that even a child can easily carry it around, which also means it’s easy to pack in your bags and bring along to a vacation.

 That’s not to say that adults can’t use it, however keep in mind that it’s not the most powerful scooter to make it safer for children to use.
 It can travel at a top speed of 2 mph, which is a safe speed that children can handle.